The Commonplace

 0.11

 Keyword-style queries persist even among experienced users.
-Research Productivity mixed medium prevalence of keyword-style queries by user experience level
+Research Productivity mixed prevalence of keyword-style queries by user experience level

 n=200000